Prema Nagar

 Prema Nagar is a 1971 Indian Telugu-language romance film directed by K. S. Prakash Rao and produced by D. Ramanaidu under the Suresh Productions banner.
 It stars Akkineni Nageswara Rao and Vanisri with music composed by K. V. Mahadevan.
 The film is based on a novel of the same name by Koduri Kausalya Devi.

-Prema Nagar was a Blockbuster, grossing ₹1.45 crores at the box office.
-D. Ramanaidu whose earlier films had failed and was in financial troubles had a dramatic turnaround in his career with the stupendous success of Prema Nagar.
+Prema Nagar was a blockbuster, grossing ₹1.45 crores at the box office.
+D. Ramanaidu, who was in financial troubles after the failure of an earlier film, experienced a dramatic turnaround in his career with the stupendous success of Prema Nagar.
 The film had a theatrical run of over 750 days.
-It was remade in Tamil as Vasantha Maligai (1972) and in Hindi as Prem Nagar (1974) by K. S. Prakash Rao himself.
+It was remade in Tamil as Vasantha Maligai (1972) and in Hindi as Prem Nagar (1974) both directed by Prakash Rao.